 While you’ll ultimately have to decide how you feel about this question as a family, there are a few factors it can be helpful to keep in mind.

 - Pick your moment: If you’ve been letting Baby win consistently and want to see what happens with another outcome, think carefully about timing.
-This sudden change may be even more difficult to accept if he is getting over a cold or missed a nap.
+This sudden change may be even more difficult to accept if they are getting over a cold or missed a nap.

-As you navigate winning and losing with your toddler, it’s true that he’s learning a lot, but it’s also important to remember the very things you probably tell him some days – it’s just a game, and it’s supposed to be fun.
+As you navigate winning and losing with your toddler, it’s true that they're learning a lot, but it’s also important to remember the very things you probably tell them some days – it’s just a game, and it’s supposed to be fun.

 - Kenneth Barish, PhD.
 “Winning and Losing: Helping Children Learn to Accept Defeat Gracefully.”
 PsychologyToday.com.
 Psychology Today.
 9/24/12. https://www.psychologytoday.com/blog/pride-and-joy/201209/winning-and-losing